SeisComP/seiscomp/doc/base/overview.rst

    :width: 10cm
    :align: center

-   Modular organization of SeisComP with messaging system, RecordStream interface and database.
+   Modular organization of |scname| with messaging system, RecordStream interface and database.

 Waveform data
 =============

-Internally in SeisComP, most waveform data is currently handled as :term:`miniSEED` data (Data Only :term:`SEED` records).
+Internally in |scname|. most waveform data is currently handled as :term:`miniSEED` data (Data Only :term:`SEED` records).
 A time series of records is identified by its stream identifier, following the SEED naming convention, ::